International UAS exam, autumn 2023

 First phase: written exam 19 October 2023

 The first phase of the entrance exam is a written exam conducted individually on the applicant’s computer remotely online.
-The exam will be organised on 19 October 2023.
+The exam will be organised on 19 October 2023 from 12:00 o’clock noon onwards (Finnish time, UTC/GMT+3).
 Please familiarise yourself carefully with the instructions before taking the exam.

 First phase written exam: exam sections, duration and scoring